Post Office Saving Schemes: Tax Saving Plans, Interest Rates & Benefits

 - Investment for long term investment in the post office theme is more forward-looking and long term oriented.
 This act as a huge help in the retirement and the pension planning

-- Tax Exemption-Many of these schemes carry with them the tax rebates under the section of 80c of for the deposit amount.
+- Tax Exemption-Many of these schemes carries with them the tax rebates under the section of 80c of for the deposit amount.

 Few of the schemes like the PPF, the SCSS, the Sukanya Samriddhi Yojana, etc. also have the interest earned amount exempted from taxation.